awsdocs/aws-parallelcluster-user-guide/doc_source/raid-section.md

 + `0`
 + `1`

-For more information on RAID types, see: [RAID info](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/raid-config.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information on RAID types, see [RAID info](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/raid-config.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 The following example creates a RAID `0` array: